 Ohm's Law is one of the basic laws of physics.
 It describes relationship between voltage, amperage (otherwise known as current) and resistance.
 Voltage refers to the potential difference between two points in an electrical field.
 Amperage is related to the flow of electrical charge carriers, usually electrons or electron-deficient atoms.
 The last term, resistance, is the substance's opposition to the flow of an electric current.

 Ohm's law states that the current flows through a conductor at a rate that is proportional to the voltage between the ends of this conductor.
 In other words, the relationship between voltage and current is constant:

 I/V = const

 The Ohm's law formula can be used to calculate the resistance as the quotient of the voltage and current.
 It can be written as:

 R = V/I

 Resistance is expressed in ohms.
 Both the unit and the rule are named after Georg Ohm - the physicist and inventor of Ohm's law.

-Remember that the Ohm's law formula relates only to substances which are able to induce power. such as metals and ceramic.
-However, there are many other materials for which the Ohm's law formula cannot be used, such as semiconductors and isolators.
-Ohm's law is also only valid only under certain conditions, like a fixed temperature.
+Remember that the Ohm's law formula relates only to substances that are able to induce power. such as metals and ceramic.
+However, there are many other materials for which the Ohm's law formula cannot be used, such as semiconductors and insulators.
+Ohm's law is also only valid under certain conditions, like a fixed temperature.
 For details on current flow through a conductor in an AC circuit, check out our skin depth calculator.

 V = IR

 This value is measured in volts.

 Another value you can calculate on the grounds of Ohm's law is power.
 Power is the product of voltage and curren, so the equation is as follows:

 P = V x I

 With this formula you can calculate, for example, the power of a light bulb.
 If you know that the battery voltage is

 18V and current is